Who is Duncan Long?

 Do you consider yourself an Outsider Visionary Artist?

-I have been called that.
-Of course I’ve been called a lot of things that ̵ hopefully ̵ I am not.
+I have been called that (actually, I’ve been called a lot of things).
 You can see a fuller discussion of this in my Outsider Visionary Artist Interview.

-I do everything on the computer, though people sometimes mistake my work for oils
+I do everything on the computer, though people sometimes mistake my book cover art

-or airbrush work.
-That's probably because I cut my teeth on oil painting and liked
+for oils or airbrush work.
+That's probably because I cut my teeth on oil painting

 I use a graphics tablet for most of my digital work; at first it didn’t seem much better than a mouse, but after a couple of days I got used to it and now it is in the “can’t live without it” category.

-What software do you use for your illustrations?
+What software do you use for your book illustrations?

 I try not to “upgrade” programs too often.
 Most art programs have so many capabilities, that it often takes years to really discover all they can do and to gain skills in using them.
 A constant upgrade path can derail this progress.

-Many of my pictures are “made to order” for editors and others.
-These are a matter of transforming a writer’s story or an editor’s idea into a workable picture.
+Many of my magazine and book pictures are “made to order” for editors and authors.
+These are a matter of transforming a writer’s story or an editor’s idea into a workable magazine or book illustration.

 However, the illustrations I do for fun often become the ones that everyone wants